MCP/Guide

 The connecting layer

 MCP (Model Context Protocol) is what lets AI assistants use tools.
-This server exposes 199+ Twitch API endpoints as MCP tools — so instead of clicking buttons, you tell your AI what you want and it calls the right API.
-Every Stream Tool and Trivia feature is accessible this way.
+This server exposes 204+ Twitch API endpoints as MCP tools — so instead of clicking buttons, you tell your AI what you want and it calls the right API.
+Every Stream Tool and overlay feature is accessible this way.

 MCP is a protocol created by Anthropic that lets AI assistants (Claude, Cursor, Windsurf, etc.) connect to external services.
 Think of it like giving your AI hands — it can press the same buttons you'd press in the dashboard, but through natural language instead of clicking.